KSV2001/astro_diffusion/README.md

 The project demonstrates how to:
 - Collect and clean domain-specific data
 - Generate text prompts using a large multi-modal model
-- Train a LoRA adapter
+- Train a LoRA adapter on a multi-GPU setup
 - Evaluate its performance
 - Deploy the resulting model as a web service